 - Provide Kansas school communities with resources, consultation, and training on the relevance of mental health as it pertains to student learning and the impact on school staff.

-- Utilize the Kansas MTSS Integrated Framework to effectively build collaborative school and community partnerships in order to support the social, emotional, behavioral, and mental health development of children, families, and school communities.
+- Utilize the Kansas MTSS Framework to effectively build collaborative school and community partnerships in order to support the social, emotional, behavioral, and mental health development of children, families, and school communities.